-Networks have been developed in the Tensorflow/Keras framework, and trained using the recent AdamW optimizer, which adapts the learning rate during training, combining it with weight decay.
+The models have been developed in the Tensorflow/Keras framework and trained using the recent AdamW optimizer, which adapts the learning rate during training, combining it with weight decay.
 The starting learning rate was \lstinline|1e-4|.

-Training was conducted with a maximum limit of 200 epochs with early stopping, using a a batchsize of 32.
+Training was conducted with a maximum limit of 200 epochs with early stopping, using a batch size of 32.
 For most configurations, training stops in less than 100 epochs, due to the early stopping callback.
-Training exploits a training generator, creating on the fly the augmentation in cloud occlusion described in Section \ref{sec:generator}.

-At the end of each epoch, a validation phase is executed monitoring the loss on a suitable validation generator.
+Training exploits the generator.
+At the end of each epoch, a validation phase is executed, monitoring the loss on a suitable validation generator.

 Various callbacks were used during training to improve model stability and performance and to perform real-time evaluations:

 \begin{itemize} \item \textbf{Early Stopping}: Training is stopped early if the validation loss does not improve for a given number of consecutive epochs, called patience.
 In our case, patience was set to 10.